grafana/loki/docs/clients/promtail/stages/tenant.md

 {"app":"api","log":"log message\n","stream":"stderr","time":"2019-04-30T02:12:41.8443515Z"}
 ```

-The pipeline would decode the JSON log, set the label `app="api"`, process the match
+The pipeline would:

+1. Decode the JSON log
+2. Set the label `app="api"`
-stage checking if the `{app="api"}` selector matches and - given it matches -
+3. Process the `match` stage checking if the `{app="api"}` selector matches
-run the sub stages.
-The match's stages would set the field `tenant_id` with
+   and - whenever it matches - run the sub stages.
+The `tenant` sub stage
-value `"team-api"` into the extracted map, and finally the tenant stage would
-override the tenant with the value of `tenant_id`, which is `"team-api"`.
+   would override the tenant with the value `"team-api"`.